E. Park Ave.

 The Iowa Northland Regional Transit Commission (RTC) provides transit services within the INRCOG region.
 All services are open to the general public, including persons with disabilities.
 In addition to providing transit, RTC is responsible for coordinating transportation in the region.

 RTC shall also make special efforts to ensure that all services, activities, and programs are fully accessible to and usable by persons with disabilities, and will comply with all pertinent federal regulations.
 Individuals who need a modification or accommodation to a service, activity, or program, should submit a request for accommodation in writing to the Director of Transit via mail, e-mail, or fax.
-Requests that require immediate attention can be communicated by phone to the RTC Operations Manager.
+Requests that require immediate attention can be communicated by phone to the Director of Transit.
 Anyone who wishes to file a complaint alleging discrimination on the bases of disability in the provision or services, activities, and programs of RTC, may do so by following RTC's ADA Complaint Process found here.

 RTC operates 20 light duty buses, of which 17 are used for direct services and 3 are contracted to regional sub-providers who provide service on our behalf.
 We offer "open to the general public" demand response service.
 Ride reservations can be made by calling the RTC office at (319) 233-5213.
 The table below provides a brief statistical overview of our services over the last three (3) fiscal years.